 “I shyly laugh, inwardly praying she won’t be one of those shrinks who would rid me of my favorite coping mechanism.
 Sure humor’s a defense – so what?”
-Daryl Stone, a therapist in therapy, in my novel Minding Therapy
+Daryl Stone, a therapist in therapy, on laughter in therapy, from my novel Minding Therapy

 If laughter‘s so good for us, doesn’t it belong in therapy—on either side of the process?
 (Naturally, I’m referring only to the healthy, not-hurtful kind.)
 Some quotes by well-known folks who’ve appreciated laughter: